denis-farkas/DenisFarkas_4_10122021/README.md

 ### The challenge

-Integration project from jpg, Responsive with cards, using scss and gulp for compiling css and optimize images
+Integration project from figma, Responsive , using form validation with javascript

 ### Screenshot